network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## DNS-Based Service Discovery for Test Server Discovery

-To further aid the test client in discovering instances of the RPM Test Server, organizations wishing to host their own instances of the Test Server MAY advertise their availability using DNS-Based Service Discovery {{RFC6763}} using conventional, unicast DNS {{RFC1034}} or multicast DNS {{RFC6762}}
+To further aid the test client in discovering instances of the Responsiveness Test Server, organizations wishing to host their own instances of the Test Server MAY advertise their availability using DNS-Based Service Discovery {{RFC6763}} using conventional, unicast DNS {{RFC1034}} or multicast DNS {{RFC6762}}
 on the organization network's local link(s).

-The RPM Test Service instances should advertise using the service type {{RFC6335}} "_nq._tcp".
+The Responsiveness Test Service instances should advertise using the service type {{RFC6335}} "_nq._tcp".
 Population of the appropriate DNS zone with the relevant unicast discovery records can be performed automatically using a Discovery Proxy {{RFC8766}},